Lateral flow testing for people without Covid symptoms

 How does rapid testing work?

-Rapid are free, fast and easy to use.
-They are also relaible.
+LFTs are free, fast and easy to use.
+They are also reliable.
 They pick up 7 out of 10 positive cases of coronavirus, which means 7 out of 10 people who would be out in the community potentially spreading the virus can self isolate at home.
-You are also very unlikely to get a false positive result - only 1 in 1,0000 tests are false positives.

 What do I do if I test positive?

-If you test positive or get coronavirus symptoms, you should self isolate immediately, and book a free confirmatory PCR test.
+If you test positive from a Lateral Flow Test or get coronavirus symptoms, you should self isolate immediately, and book a free confirmatory PCR test.